Naxumi/roblox-arcane-odyssey-macro-fishing/README.md

 **Q: Can I pause while combat detection is active?**
 A: Yes!
 The pause system works independently.
 You can pause even during combat, and both systems will coordinate properly.

+**Q: What's the difference between total auto-cast count and consecutive no-detections?**
+A:
+- **Total Auto-Cast Count**: Total number of times the script auto-cast throughout the entire session (never resets)
+- **Consecutive No-Detections**: Number of auto-casts in a row without catching anything (resets to 0 on each catch)
+- Example: If you have 20 total auto-casts but caught fish between them, consecutive count stays low
+- Auto-pause triggers at **5 consecutive**, not 5 total

+**Q: Why did my script auto-pause when I'm catching fish?**
+A: The script only pauses after **5 consecutive no-detections** (5 auto-casts in a row without catching).
+If you're catching fish between auto-casts, the counter resets and won't trigger auto-pause.
+Check the console output for "Consecutive: X/5" to track the counter.

+**Q: Can I change the consecutive no-detection threshold?**
+A: Currently it's hardcoded to 5.
+You can modify the code by changing `if self.consecutive_no_detection >= 5` to a different number in the auto-cast section.

+**Q: How often are periodic pause screenshots sent to Discord?**
+A: By default, screenshots are sent every 60 seconds while the script is paused.
+This includes the current game view and session statistics (catches, detections, auto-cast count, consecutive no-detections).
+This helps you monitor the game remotely without being at your computer.

+**Q: Can I disable the periodic pause screenshots?**
+A: Currently the feature is always enabled when Discord notifications are active.
+You can modify the code by commenting out the periodic screenshot section in the pause loop if desired.

 ---